 Nerdy details: it's our private SMP server, begun on September 24, 2010.
 We're a bunch of computer graphics geeks and friends, currently population is about 13.
 For awhile we had monsters turn on during Fridays (with creepers and ghasts off), but for the most part ours is a peaceful world.

-A snapshot of our world as of November 6, 2012.
-It's huge: around 1.5 GB.
-You'll need WinRAR (PC) or UnRarX (Mac).
-Unpack to C:\Users\yourname\AppData\Roaming\.minecraft\saves (PC), then look for it in the single-player world list.
+There are two snapshots of our world: August 31, 2014, after the dragon was slain (but with fully-functional rails and mechanisms), and December 10, 2013, which has unsolved (and occasionally non-working) puzzles worth your time, in The Maze area and beyond.
+You'll need WinRAR (PC) or UnRarX (Mac) to unpack.
+Unpack to C:\Users\yourname\AppData\Roaming\.minecraft\saves (PC).
 See the readme.txt and PDFs included in the download for tour information.
-I also highly recommend Eihort (forum here) as a wonderful tool in quickly moving around the map, if you don't feel like walking around.
+I also highly recommend Eihort (forum here) as a wonderful tool in quickly moving around the map and seeing the sites, if you don't feel like walking around.
 Here's our Eihort tour.

 Chunky renders - a whole slew of tourist shots and artsy photos of some of the wonders and attractions of Vokselia.

 Here's another view of spawn, shown in Photosynth (oh, and another one).
 My technique: video record using FRAPS and spin around in one spot, slowly moving up (like peeling an orange in a spiral).
 Run the video through VirtualDub and export to the uncompressed AVI format.
 Read into Microsoft ICE to get a panorama.